puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 > - Sites listed in the Enterprise Site List XML will have higher priority.
 > - We consider that most of the legacy sites are under the Local Intranet Zone.

-### Two-browser experience in a managed environment
+### Two-browser experience with a site list configured

 In this scenario, the IT department has deployed a Site List XML file and already enabled the Internet Explorer group policy **Use the Enterprise Mode IE website list**, also known as the Site List XML (schema v.2).
 We will leverage that configuration and all sites that have the element _\<open-in\>IE11\</open-in\>_ will now open sites in Internet Explorer mode.